What are ingrown

 - footwear that places a lot of

-- toenail injury
+- toenail injury, including

 - poor posture

-Ingrown toenails can be very painful.
-They
+Ingrown toenails can be painful, and they

 Early-stage symptoms include:

-- pressure on the toe is painful
+- pain when pressure is placed on the toe

-- fluid builds up around toe
+- fluid building up around the toe

 If your toe becomes infected, symptoms may